jeremy-ww/vue-localstorage2/README.md

 #### `clear()`

-The clear method does not know all of the localStorage under the domain name, It is only clear that the value generated through the vue-localstorage2 (that is, the name of the stored value is the value pair that starts with the `prefix` + `component name`).
+The clear method does not clear all of the localStorage under the domain name, It is only clear that the value generated through the vue-localstorage2 (that is, the name of the stored value is the value pair that starts with the `prefix` + `component name`).

 ```js
 this.$localStorage.clear()